Samarth-Taneja/boid-simulation/README.md

 To run the simulation simply run the boid-simulation-visualizer.
 You can spawn Boids by using left click and place Obstacles using right click.

-Spawning regular and Predator boids can be toggled using the GUI and other paramaters such as flocking behavior, size, and max speed can aslo be changed.
+Spawning regular and Predator boids can be toggled using the GUI and other paramaters such as flocking behavior, size, and max speed can also be changed.

 ![GUI](https://i.ibb.co/1LWckn7/image.png)